BeniFreitag/nopCommerce-RazorMessageService/README.md

-nopCommerce-RazorMessageService
+nopCommerce Razor MessageService
 ===============================

-Extend nopCommerce Message Template Engine with Razor-Support (by RazorEngine)
+Extend the core nopCommerce Message Template Engine with Razor-Support (by RazorEngine) Works with nopCommerce 3.40